prathamp25/Basic-GAN-TensorFlow/README.md

 It includes the construction of a simple generator and discriminator, training procedures, and visualization of generated outputs.

-The notebook is designed for beginners looking to understand the fundamentals of GANs and how they generate synthetic data.
+The notebook is designed for beginners looking to understand the fundamentals of GANs and how synthetic data is generated.